Rhelli/Space-Shooter---Javascript-Capstone/README.md

 Contributions, issues and feature requests are more than welcome!

-If you have any problems running or setting this project up, please submit it as a bug on the [issues page.](https://github.com/Rhelli/StayInTouch-Social-Media/issues) right away!
+If you have any problems playing the game or setting it up, please submit it as a bug on the [issues page.](https://github.com/Rhelli/StayInTouch-Social-Media/issues) right away!

 If you want to make your own changes, modifications or improvements, go ahead and Fork it!
 1. [Fork it](https://github.com/Rhelli/StayInTouch-Social-Media/fork)